jeverley/dscpclassify/README.md

 /etc/init.d/dscpclassify start
 ```

+**SQM should be installed and configured on your device**

+The OpenWrt guide for configuring this is here https://openwrt.org/docs/guide-user/network/traffic-shaping/sqm

 Ingress DSCP marking requires the SQM queue setup script 'layer_cake_ct.qos' and the package 'kmod-sched-ctinfo'.

 To install these via command line you can use the following: